KRAWCHUK v SCHERBAK - IMPLICATIONS FOR REALTORS

 As one would expect, the Court in this case also focused on the fact that this sales representative encouraged the purchaser to waive the inspection condition.
 Be very careful if ever discouraging parties to a transaction from seeking outside professional advice.
 You should always encourage parties to seek professional advice when appropriate.
 With the market this year, many buyers in Thunder Bay have been frustrated while house hunting, and are putting in offers without any conditions.
 The majority of the time, everything will work out fine, and they will be able to get financing and insurance, but you still need to be very careful when suggesting the purchaser make an offer without conditions.
 At the very least, if they are adamant about making an offer without conditions, let them know the potential consequences of breaching the agreement.

-On a final note, I have quickly learned as a young lawyer that I have to approach most files with the concept of CYA (I’m sure you can figure out the acronym).
-I have to document everything I do and you should do the same as a salesperson.
-As an example, if you tell a client they should get an inspection, than I strongly suggest that you have evidence of that in case things ever go south.
+On a final note, I have quickly learned as a young lawyer that I have to approach most files with the concept of CYA.
+I document everything I do and you should do the same as a salesperson.
+As an example, if you tell a client they should get an inspection, then I strongly suggest that you have evidence of that in case things ever go south.
 Say you prepare an offer with several conditions in it and then the buyer says they are going to cross them out and initial the offer.
 After you have verbally told them your recommendations, follow up with an email confirming your conversation that you recommended an inspection, that you mentioned the consequences of not having one, and notwithstanding this, they have decided to go ahead without the clause.
 Although this seems like extra work, this can save you a big hassle down the road.

 Real Estate Law Contacts: